frequency-chain/rewards-url-gen/README.md

     // Initialize the Polkadot JS library
     await cryptoWaitReady();

-    // Chain prefix for Frequency MAINNET is 90 const chainPrefix = 90;
+    // Chain prefix for Frequency MAINNET is 90.
+Testnet is 42. const chainPrefix = 90;

     // Create a key pair from a seed phrase